abhionlyone/us-car-models-data/README.md

  - [mongoDB](https://docs.mongodb.com/manual/reference/program/mongoimport/)

 > Note: The data set has been updated with 2020 models.
-Last updated on 9th Jan, 2020
+Last updated on 3rd Mar, 2020